A living atlas of the divine — of gods, goddesses, guardians, and awakened ones —

 Truth is One; the wise speak of it in many ways. — Ṛgveda 1.164.46

-🐅A deity's vāhana (mount) is not decorative — it is a cultural fingerprint.
-Indigenous Indian traditions (Śiva, Kārttikeya, Durgā-of-the-South) ride the bull, tiger, peacock, and elephant — animals native to the subcontinent and central to its trade, agriculture, and ecology.Āryan/Steppe traditions brought the horse and lion — animals never native to South India or eastern India.
-The horse arrived with the Sintashta-Andronovo pastoralists (~2000–1500 BCE) and carries through to Vedic gods (Indra, Sūrya, the Aśvamedha).
-The Sanskrit word siṃha ("lion") was applied to the tiger in every region where lions never lived — which is why Durgā rides a tiger in Bengal and the South, though Puranic Sanskrit texts write "lion."
+A deity's vāhana (mount) is not decorative — it is a cultural fingerprint.
+Indigenous Indian traditions (Śiva, Kārttikeya, Durgā-of-the-South) ride the bull, tiger, peacock, and elephant — animals native to the subcontinent and central to its trade, agriculture, and ecology.
+A long-running scholarly framing attributes the horse and lion to the Āryan/Steppe migrations — the horse arriving with Central Asian pastoralists (~2000–1500 BCE) and carrying through to Vedic gods (Indra, Sūrya, the Aśvamedha).
+Iconographically, the Sanskrit word siṃha ("lion") was applied to the tiger in every region where lions never lived — which is why Durgā rides a tiger in Bengal and the South, though Puranic Sanskrit texts write "lion."

 Animals native to India and central to its agrarian-ecological world:bull (Nandi), tiger (Durgā of Bengal/South), elephant (Airāvata, Gaja-Lakṣmī),peacock (Kārttikeya), monkey (Hanumān), swan (Brahmā/Sarasvatī),cobra (Śeṣa/Vāsuki), crocodile (Makara for Gaṅgā/Varuṇa).
 These were trade-useful and ecologically present — worshipped because they were known, near, and necessary.

-Animals introduced with Āryan pastoralist migrations from the Central Asian steppe:horse (Indra/Ucchaiḥśravas, Sūrya's 7 horses, the Aśvamedha sacrifice, Ayyanar/Karuppusamy as border-guard deities),lion (in Puranic Sanskrit texts; in practice, South and East Indian traditions render "siṃha" as tiger).
-The aśvamedha — the Vedic horse sacrifice — was the defining royal ritual of Āryan kingship.
+In the migration-hypothesis framing, the horse and lion enter Indian iconography with Central Asian pastoralist arrivals:horse (Indra/Ucchaiḥśravas, Sūrya's 7 horses, the Aśvamedha sacrifice, Ayyanar/Karuppusamy as border-guard deities),lion (in Puranic Sanskrit texts; in practice, South and East Indian traditions render "siṃha" as tiger).
+The aśvamedha — the Vedic horse sacrifice — was the defining royal ritual of that kingship tradition.

 Kallaḻagar — the Stone-Handsome Lord of Alagar Hills